wakaru44/troposphere.sbs_infrastructure/README.md

 and give you the access details of such a thing.

+## Features

+- spins up an insntance

+- there is some basic tooling around to make it easier to use, `make` and the `tool_*` scripts.

+## Work in progress

+- make it add the instance to a hosted zone with a nice dns name

 ## Improvements

-for now it just spins the instance. in the future, some static storage would be awesome
+- Add some static storage that is not destroyed after the destruction of the stack.

+- use an existing VPC to spin up the instance (lets call it personaldev VPC)